 Explain to our children the importance of sharing without forcing their behavior and respecting their times even if, and we know it very well, that it is not always easy and immediate to make children understand that a toy or a snack does not belong to us (in a categorical sense) and can be shared instead with someone else.

-This process can be facilitated starting from the behaviours that we do every day as adults.
+This process can be facilitated, starting from the behaviors that we do every day as adults.
 What we do and how we relate to others dramatically affects children’s growth.
-In fact, as in all the animal kingdom, the little ones learn how to live and survive in the world from their parents.
-In our case, small gestures are sufficient to teach kids valuable behaviours.
+In fact, as in all the animal kingdoms, the little ones learn how to live and survive in the world from their parents.
+In our case, small gestures are sufficient to teach kids valuable behaviors.

-Teaching sharing is an act of love towards the whole of humanity because sharing also means knowing how to create relationships and take care of the happiness of others.
+Teaching sharing is an act of love towards humanity because sharing also means knowing how to create relationships and take care of others’ happiness.

 Here is some example that will make our children understand the value of sharing: